U.S. EPA finalizes tougher new vehicle emissions requirements

 The new rules take effect in the 2023 model year and require a 28.3% reduction in vehicle emissions through 2026.

 The rules will be challenging for automakers to meet, especially for Detroit's Big Three automakers.
-General Motors GM.N, Ford Motor Co F.N and Chrysler-parent Stellantis NV STLA.MI are appearing at an event Monday with Regan announcing the rules.
+General Motors GM.N, Ford Motor Co F.N and Chrysler-parent Stellantis NV STLA.MI appeared at an event Monday with Regan announcing the rules.

-The Biden administration's EV plans suffered a setback Sunday when key Democratic Senator Joe Manchin said he would not support a $1.75 trillion domestic investment bill that includes new EV tax credits that would favor Detroit's Big Three automakers.
+The Biden administration's EV plans suffered a setback Sunday when key Democratic Senator Joe Manchin said he would not support a $1.75 trillion domestic investment bill that includes new EV tax credits that would favor Detroit's Big Three automakers and the United Auto Workers (UAW) union.

+UAW President Ray Curry said in an interview he is hopeful that the EV tax credits will ultimately be approved.

+A major auto trade association, the Alliance for Automotive Innovation, said the new rules will require a substantial increase in electric vehicle sales and government incentives for consumers to buy those cars.

 EPA estimates the vehicle emissions reduction benefits will exceed costs by up to $190 billion and drivers will save between $210 billion and $420 billion through 2050.